cilwerner/ms-identity-docs-code-dotnet/4-migration/5-security-groups/README.md

 ### Test group claims in the application

 Clean and build the solution.
-Run the Azure AD integrated `WebApp_SAML` project, sign-in with a valid user, and the user's groups will be listed in the claims:
+Run the Microsoft Entra integrated `WebApp_SAML` project, sign-in with a valid user, and the user's groups will be listed in the claims:

 For each group that the user belongs to, a claim for it  will be displayed with the chosen **Source attribute** as its value.